-Tracheostomy, a surgical procedure done to provide artificial airway, is an important avenue for both clients needing temporary and permanent ventilation assistance.
-It is performed by making an opening through the neck to the trachea and by inserting an indwelling tube, which should be maintained in place to ensure that airway is patent (Anderson, 1990).
+Tracheostomy, a surgical procedure done to provide an artificial airway, is an important avenue for both clients needing temporary and permanent ventilation assistance.
+It is performed by making an opening through the neck to the trachea and by inserting an indwelling tube, which should be maintained in place to ensure that the airway is patent (Anderson, 1990).

-It alleviates emergency conditions like anaphylactic shock accompanied with laryngeal edema and in some cases, foreign body obstruction ( Critical Care Nursing Made Incredibly Easy 3rd Edition, 2012).
+It alleviates emergency conditions like anaphylactic shock accompanied by laryngeal edema and in some cases, foreign body obstruction ( Critical Care Nursing Made Incredibly Easy 3rd Edition, 2012).
 However, it is often utilized to be the last resort in respiratory treatment if medications cannot totally ease up the condition.
-For instance, a stroke client with prolonged COPD may be advised to undergo tracheostomy in order to have “sputum outlet” and be prevented from the nursing diagnosis of ineffective airway clearance.
+For instance, a stroke client with prolonged COPD may be advised to undergo tracheostomy in order to have a “sputum outlet” and be prevented from the nursing diagnosis of ineffective airway clearance.
 This time, it is more likely permanent because the client has difficulty coughing out his sputum; unless the client recovers his health and wean off from it.

-Like suctioning, tracheostomy care is another essential nursing duty in taking care of client with tracheostomy.
+Like suctioning, tracheostomy care is another essential nursing duty in taking care of the client with a tracheostomy.
 The nurse should put in mind that part from the basic operation procedure A-B-C which is important in an individual is airway.
 So, the airway which is actually artificial (tracheostomy) should be sterile and free from moist dressing (secretions) in order for the client to be away from skin irritation and further infection.

 Furthermore, it should be done at least once a day or as necessary since there are times when clients are on medications and they would have copious secretions; which in some cases mimics a projectile motion upon coughing.
 Educating the client to have a cloth or tissue to catch his secretion might be helpful in this case.